 - Entries must be submitted on or before Tuesday, April 1, 2014, at 4 p.m.

 - Each entry should be labeled with its appropriate category: “literary critical essay," "creative non-fiction essay”, “short story,” "lyric poem," "sonnet,” etc.

 - Entries must be typewritten, double-spaced (poems may be single-spaced), pages numbered

 - Student's name, Class, Banner ID#, and college and summer address must be on each entry.

-- For each entry, please submit an ELECTRONIC copy of your manuscript and the COVER SHEET as e-mail attachments to English-Prizes@wellesley.edu.
-Specify the appropriate submission category in the subject line.
-Hard copies submissions will not be accepted.
+- For each entry, please submit TWO HARD COPIES of your manuscript and the COVER SHEET to the English Dept. Prizes Box in the English Dept. office (FND 103).